scottwat86/scottwat86.github.io/index.md

 ## "A journey of a thousand miles begins with a single step."  -Laozi

+# 06-14-2019
+## Automate the Boring Stuff with Python:
+* Ch 7 - Pattern Matching with Regular Expressions

+Reviewed Crash Course Python Basics Cheat Sheet.

+## MIT OpenCourseWare
+## 6.0001 Introduction to Computer Science and Programming
+* 10. Understanding Program Efficiency, Part 1
+* 11. Understanding Program Efficiency, Part 2
+* 12. Searching and Sorting
+Need to revisit this course from the beginning.

+# 06-16-2019
+## Automate the Boring Stuff with Python:
+* Ch 6 - Dictionaries (Coninued)
+* Practice Project 6

+# 06-14-2019
+## Automate the Boring Stuff with Python:
+* Ch 6 - Dictionaries (Start)

 # 06-13-2019
 ## Automate the Boring Stuff with Python:
 * Ch 5 - Dictionaries